 Saturday of the Thirtieth Week in Ordinary Time

-As today is Saturday, the day dedicated to the Blessed Virgin Mary, and next week is the Solemnity of All Saints, it is good to take some time to consider one of Mary’s titles that relates both themes: Mary is called Queen of All Saints.
+As today is Saturday, the day dedicated to the Blessed Virgin Mary, and the Solemnity of All Saints usually falls around this time, it is good to take some time to consider one of Mary’s titles that relates both themes: Mary is called Queen of All Saints.
 Let’s consider, first, the history of this title, second, the theological reasoning behind it, and, third, what it means for us.

 The devotion to Mary as Queen of All Saints can be traced at least back to the early Middle Ages, as there are devotional and liturgical texts from that time that refer to her under this title.
 The title has not waned in popularity and has even been hailed by the popes: for instance, when Pope Pius VII was a prisoner in France, he made a vow that if he were released, he would give the statue of Our Lady of Loreto a golden crown.
 In fact, He was freed, and fulfilled his vow with great solemnity on May 13th, 1814, and, interestingly, he greeted Mary as “Queen of All Saints.”
 Likewise, in 1954, Pope Pius XII originally set aside May 31st as the feast of the Queenship of Mary.
 Later, the Second Vatican Council chose August 22nd as the date to commemorate Mary specifically under the title “Queen of All Saints” as a way to continue the celebration of Mary’s Assumption.